 Community Council supported the Fife Council plans for 20 mph

 restrictions relating to the school - part time restrictions on parts

-of Aberdour, Cowdenbeath, Kirkcaldy and Cromwell Roads; and permanent restrictions on all streets within
+of Aberdour, Cowdenbeath, Kirkcaldy and Cromwell Roads; and permanent

 Cromwell and Kinghorn Roads.
 Members suggested that the restrictions

 should also be applied to Broomhill Avenue and Haugh Road.
 Efforts were

 being made to have Burntisland looking its best on 5 July, the day of

-the town bus to visit West Leven
+Councillor Edwards' attempts to get the town bus to visit West Leven

 Applications had recently been submitted for grants towards the costs of the water feature on the Links and of the new Christmas lighting scheme.
 The Showmen's Guild had made a donation of £320 to the Community Council, and it was agreed that this should be used for the Christmas lighting.
 Councillor Edwards informed members that Fife Council had decided to purchase the Palace Cinema building - hopefully by agreement, but by Compulsory Purchase Order if necessary.